Rapid Assessment of Avoidable Blindness (RAAB)

 RAAB is integral to ensuring the success of efforts to reduce global eye health:

-Learn more about the impact of RAAB by reading this infographic.
+Learn more about the impact of RAAB through this infographic.

 RAAB7: the next generation of RAAB